So ready for our next experiment?

 You Can Help!

 How can you help?
-Get the word out to people – particularly those outside of North America that are coming to Agile 2022.
-We currently have only a few people registered from Europe and none from other parts of the world.
+Get the word out to people – particularly those outside of North America that are coming to Agile 2023.
+Left from last year — > We currently have only a few people registered from Europe and none from other parts of the world.
 The US tickets sell out quickly because it is local and easy for traveling.
-To be Worldwide though, it would greatly benefit from representation from other countries.
+To be Worldwide though, it would greatly benefit from representation from other countries. < — this will be updated as we see tickets sell.